tryfabric/memorable-milestones/README.md

 There are 16 weekly milestones.
 Names and due dates are pre-determined, so there's no setup!

-The nice thing about this is that these milestones are **global**, meaning August 27 2020 is the `🍉  Watermelon` sprint for everyone using this action.
-So it's easy to collaborate across teams.
+The milestone schedule is **global**, meaning the `🍉  Watermelon` sprint finishes on August 27 2020 for everyone using this action.
+This makes it simple to collaborate across teams.

 ### Due dates